 What This Means

-The proposed legislation aims to ban the use of biometric identifying technology in schools, with certain exceptions, including fingerprint identification for digital device access.
+The proposed legislation aims to ban the use of biometric identifying technology in schools, with exceptions including fingerprint identification for teachers, administrators, and students.

 Key Provisions

-- Prohibits the use of biometric identifying technology in schools.
+- Prohibits the use of all biometric identifying technology in schools.

-- Allows exceptions for fingerprint identification for logging into digital devices.
+- Allows exceptions for fingerprint identification for teachers, administrators, and students to log into digital devices for academic and administrative purposes.

 Latest Legislative Action